source-academy/tools/demo-assessments/README.rst

 This directory contains a docker image which, when built and run, deploys a local copy of cadet_ and `cadet-frontend`_, providing a fully functional *Source Academy* on your machine.
-This version of Source Academy pulls from a local cs1101s repository, allowing you to test the assessment and story XMLs you author.
+This version of Source Academy pulls from a local cs1101s repository, allowing you to test the assessment XMLs you author.

 .. _cadet: https://github.com/source-academy/cadet/
 .. _`cadet-frontend`: https://github.com/source-academy/cadet-frontend/